 The transmitter center frequency maximum allowable deviation shall be ±25 ppm.
 Carrier (LO) and symbol clock frequencies for the all transmit chains and frequency segments shall be derived from the same reference oscillator.

-NOTE—If two separate RF LOs are used to generate the lower and upper frequency portions TVHT_MODE_2N or TVHT_MODE_4N waveforms, the signal phase of the two non-contiguous frequency portions might not be correlated.
+NOTE—For multi-channel operation, the signal phase of each segment might not be correlated.

 The symbol clock frequency tolerance shall be maximum ±25 ppm.
 The transmit center frequency and the symbol clock frequency for all transmit antennas and contiguous frequency segments shall be derived from the same reference oscillator.